• Skip to primary navigation

 Specialty: Internal Medicine

-Dr. Rogers received her medical degree from the University of Illinois College of Medicine and completed her residency at Cook County Hospital, where she served as chief resident.
-She is a past co-president of Health Care for All Illinois, and previously served on the boards of the Near North Health Service Corp, a FQHC in Chicago, and Ancona School.
-Dr. Rogers is a member of the American College of Physicians, the Society of General Internal Medicine, and the National Medical Association.
+Dr. Rogers received her medical degree from the University of Illinois College of Medicine and completed her residency at Cook County Hospital, where she served an additional year as Chief Resident.
+She previously was medical director of the Near North Health Service Corp, a FQHC in Chicago.
+Dr. Rogers is a fellow of the American College of Physicians, and a member of the National Medical Association.
+A longtime advocate of health care justice and racial equity, Dr. Rogers has testified before Congress and spoken to both medical and community audiences around the country.

 Oliver T. Fein, MD, FACP